 What’s on offer: Apart from the digital and print tiers other pledge levels on offer include prints, zines, animation cells and portraits.

-Why should you back it: Comics are such a remarkable medium for communicating personal experience and Sullivan’s allegorical offering boasts some truly haunting and powerful imagery.
+Why you should back it: Comics are such a remarkable medium for communicating personal experience and Sullivan’s allegorical offering boasts some truly haunting and powerful imagery.
 Just check out some of the sample art on show here for further evidence of that!

 – Andy Oliver